t2y/extenum/README.md

 ```

-However, it depends on the declation order.
+However, it depends on the declaration order.

 ```python
 >>> class DuplicatedValues(ImplicitEnum):